Fertilizers and Root Architecture – Shaping the Foundation for Crop Success

 Why Root Architecture Matters in Agriculture

-- Store carbohydrates and support shoot growth
+- Store energy and support shoot growth

 How Fertilizers Influence Root Growth